corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 Managed NFS(network file system) that can be mounted on many EC2 instances in multi-AZ.
 Highly available, scalable, elastic, it allows multiple EC2 instances to access the file system at the same time, much like sharing files across different computers on the same network.
 - content management, web serving, data sharing, wordpress.

+EFS is a network file system (NFS) that allows mounting the same file system to 100s of EC2 instances.
+Storing software updates on an EFS allows each EC2 instance to access them.

 ### S3: Simple Storage Service
 Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
 It's great for data backup, archiving, and serving web content.

+S3 pre-signed URL: contains a signature that verifies my credentials.
+Public URL:

+#### Security
+- User-based
+	- IAM Policies
+- Resource-based
+	- Bucket Polices
+		- JSON based policies: Resource, Effect, Actions, Principal
+		- Use it to grant access to buckets/accounts, encrypt objects at upload
+		- Use cases
+	- Object ACL(Access Control List)
+	- Bucket ACL
+- Encryption: encrypt the object using encryption keys
+- Note

 ### Aurora
 A high-end, self-managing filing system that keeps all the database safe, organized, and quickly accessible, even if one of the database instances has a problem.